 - Extensions that are larger than half of the original land around the original house

-It is important to note that permitted development rights do not apply to leasehold properties, including flats and maisonettes, nor to listed buildings.
+It is important to note that permitted development rights do not apply to leasehold properties, including flats and maisonettes, nor listed buildings.

 Can Permitted Development rights be withdrawn?

-If your house already is already affected by planning restrictions, for example if it is located in a Conservation Area, an AONB, National Park or World Heritage Site, there may be an Article 4 Direction in place to remove or restrict your permitted development rights.
+If your house already is affected by planning restrictions, for example, if it is located in a Conservation Area, an AONB, National Park or World Heritage Site, there may be an Article 4 Direction in place to remove or restrict your permitted development rights.
 In this case, priority is given to the preservation of the specific character of the local area.
 The same applies if the property in question is a listed building, requiring Listed Building Consent or improvements or alterations to any of the ‘listed’ architectural features.

 What to do next?

-If you wish to carry out home improvements or structural alterations to your property, your first port of call should be the Planning Portal and your local planning authority.
+If you wish to perform home improvements or structural alterations to your property, your first port of call should be the Planning Portal and your local planning authority.
 Here you will find useful guidance and obtain written confirmation that your building project falls under permitted development.
 If the proposed works fall outside the scope for permitted development for whatever reason, planning consent will have to be sought.

-Improving your property to make it more comfortable to live in while adding value is high on the agenda for many homebuyers and owners.
+Improving your property to make it more comfortable to live in, while adding value is high on the agenda for many homebuyers and owners.
 For professional advice and guidance regarding your permitted development rights and any planning issues you could be facing, contact Able Surveyors for an initial consultation.